Framework Plan and Bemis Gardens

 Actual Architecture Co. and FACT students collaborated with prominent musicians, artists, designers, sound engineers, tradespeople, and Bemis staff to design the unique venue and its support facilities.
 Spaces includes a performance venue, a pre-event bar, a merchandise store, a green room for artists, a recording studio with live and dead rooms, and storage.
 AO* served as Architect of Record for permitting and life safety.

 Exploring the boundaries of conventional architectural taste and expectations of design precision, the bold interior environment aims both for longevity and the unexpected.
 Phase-one construction was substantially completed in October 2019 when artists inaugurated the space with the first public performances.
-Phase-two of the ambitious project commenced in 2020.
+Phase-two of the ambitious project commenced in 2020, paused during the pandemic, and was completed in 2022.

 2020 AIA Nebraska Honor Award for Architectural Interiors